Farrhouq/Inpt-report/README.md

 ## Host Discovery
 A host is a network service which has an IP address.
-Host discovery forms part of the information gathering process, where we find information about the hosts that are active in the given network to know what is possible to hack through.
+Host discovery forms part of the information-gathering process, where we find information about the active hosts in the given network to know what is possible to hack through.
 Using `nmap`, we can discover the hosts on the given network by performing a ping scan as follows:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/1.png)

 - The `-sn` flag indicates a ping scan to determine which hosts are up.

-Now, after determining which hosts are up from the `nmap` scan, it's we would want to extract the active IPs into a file for later use.
+Now, after determining which hosts are up from the `nmap` scan, we would want to extract the active IPs into a file for later use.
 This can be done by modifying the command as follows:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/2.png)

-Lastly, we can perform a subdomain enumeration on the given domain, in order to find the IP addresses of any subdomains, as they might be of interest.
+Lastly, we can perform a subdomain enumeration on the given domain, to find the IP addresses of any subdomains, as they might be of interest.
 This can be done using a tool like `aiodnsbrute` as follows:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/3.png)

 ## Service Discovery and Port Scanning
-After discovering the hosts that are up, in order to find and exploit potential vulnerabilities, we need to discover what services these hosts are running, and on what ports.
-It is these services we will hack into in the end.
+After discovering the hosts that are up, to find and exploit potential vulnerabilities, we need to learn what services these hosts are running, and on what ports.
+It is necessary to find the services we might be able to hack into eventually.

 We can use `nmap` to do a service discovery by scanning the ports on the hosts we discovered earlier.
 Also, it will be convenient for us to save the results in a file for later use: